datopian/data-subscriptions/README.md

 Available methods:

 * `GET` - Check if a dataset is non-subscribable.
-* `POST` - Make a dataset non-subscribable, e.g., disable subscriptions.
+* `POST` - Make a dataset non-subscribable, i.e., disable subscriptions.
-* `DELETE` - Delete a dataset from list of non-subscribable datasets, e.g., make it subscribable again.
+* `DELETE` - Delete a dataset from list of non-subscribable datasets, i.e., make it subscribable again.

 ### Subscriptions